ftsrg/zkWF/README.md

 This is the second iteration of the zkWF (Zero Knowledge Workflow) project.
 The goal of this project is to create a workflow engine like system that can orchestrate business processes in a confidential and secure manner on a public blockchain.

+> [!TIP]
+> For those interested in the initial iteration of zkWF, the `zkWF1` branch contains the original implementation.

 ## About zkWF

 zkWF is a zero-knowledge workflow protocol that enables secure, verifiable process execution across untrusted parties.
 At its core, zkWF uses blockchain-based smart contracts to enforce correctness while preserving confidentiality.
 Each process instance is governed by a dedicated smart contract, which stores: